FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingProcesses`: This indicates that a process is not reporting to the database.
 * `PodFailing`: This indicates that one of the containers is not ready.

+Process groups that are set into the crash loop state with the `Buggify` setting won't be replaced by the operator.
+If the `cluster.Spec.Buggify.EmptyMonitorConf` setting is active the operator won't replace any process groups.

 ## Enforce Full Replication

 The operator only removes ProcessGroups when the cluster has the desired fault tolerance and is available.
 This is enforced by default in 1.0.0 without disabling.